 This introductory course teaches students to paint with acrylic paints and emphasizes the development of basic painting techniques and skills.
 Class work is based on working from observation and resource materials and emphasizes basic color theory as it relates to color mixing and plasticity of form and space.
 A discussion of the history of painting techniques and concepts provides students with a foundation of different creative approaches for developing a painting.
 The course also examines painting from historical and contemporary contexts through slide lectures, visiting artists, and field trips to galleries and museums.
-(Prerequisite: (FUND101) Studio Fee
+(Prerequisites: FUND101 and FUND111; Co-requisite: FUND103) Studio Fee